 Oil will break down over time.
 All of the cooling agents and detergents in the oil will eventually disappear or break down.
 The ingredients in our oils are designed to do a lot of things:

 - Acts as a cooling agent that keeps the internal parts of your engine cool while it is building heat from friction

 - Acts as a buffer between moving parts.
 These moving parts build heat in the engine.

 - Acts as a cleaner.
-It keeps carbon and broken down oil from clogging up oil passages in the internal routes in the engine.
+It keeps carbon and broken down oil from clogging up oil passages in the internal routes of the engine.
 If these routes get plugged oil cannot get through which can damage the engine.

 What Happens When I Don’t Follow Manufacturer’s Oil Change Guidelines?

 Engine oil is designed to keep the internal components of your engine running smoothly and reduces friction among the moving parts.
-It’s important to change your oil as oil become dirty and degrades over time.
+It’s important to change your oil as oil becomes dirty and degrades over time.